kamilpszczolkowski/calculator-mobile-ReactNative/README.md

 When user presses the '=' button and the string is correct, calculation process begins.
 It includes correct order of mathematics operations:
-*   first application searches for all 'X' signs in calculation string - if it finds it, number on the left and on the right of the X symbol is taken and multiplied by itself (combinaion of JS regular expressions and string slicing).
+*   firstly application searches for all 'X' signs in calculation string - if it finds it, number on the left and on the right of the X symbol is taken and multiplied by itself (combination of JS regular expressions and string slicing).
 In next step result replaces those two numbers separated by 'X' sign (the symbol before number is taken into calculation - it can be negative).
 When there are no more X symbols in string, application is moving to the next step.
 *   next step is exactly the same as the first, but instead of searching for 'X' signs, application looks for '/' symbols - after finding it and numbers on the left and right are divided.
 *   third step searches for '+' operations and adds numbers,
 *   last step searches for - operations and subtracts numbers.
-The minus sign at the beggining of the string is omitted - if it exists, it's only the sign of first number.
+The minus sign at the beginning of the string is omitted - if it exists, it's only the sign of first number.